ShiroHusin/Entropy_Simulation/README.md

     - The energy of the 2x2 kernel can range from 0 to $4N$
     - For each of these integer energy levels, find the number of integer combinations possible from the 4 entries of the 2x2 matrix
     - In other words find integers $a, b, c, d$ such that $a + b + c + d = \phi$.
 Use recursion and store this in a dictionary.
-    - For each iteration $n$ use a strides function that checks the grid configuration's energy so that entropy is not double counted.
+    - For each epoch $K$, use a strides function that checks the grid configuration's energy so that entropy is not double counted.
     - Once all the energy states is identified, match it to the dictionary through its keys.
     - Take the log of each of the mappings and sum it up, this is entropy for 1 datapoint
     - Do this in conjuction with step 4.